pattern-lab/patternlab-node/packages/docs/src/docs/pattern-reorganizing.md

 ## Re-ordering pattern groups and subgroups

 To re-order pattern groups and subgroups, you need to create a companion `.md` file for that group.
 For example create `_patters/atoms/_atoms.md` for a pattern group or `_patters/atoms/buttons/_buttons.md` for a pattern subgroup.
 In the `.md` file, the above concept can be applied.
-The doc-file resolving works the following `{patternsRoot}/{pattern-group folder name}/{pattern-sub-group folder name}/_{pattern-sub-group raw name without}.md`
+The doc-file resolving works the following `{patternsRoot}/{pattern-group folder name}/{pattern-sub-group folder name}/_{pattern-sub-group raw name without prefixes}.md`

 ```